A summary of a classic Larkin poem by Dr Oliver Tearle

 ‘The Trees’ was written by Philip Larkin in June 1967, and published seven years later in his final collection, High Windows.
 One of Larkin’s most popular lyrics about nature, ‘The Trees’ is at once a celebration of nature and a poem about death.
-You can read ‘The Trees’ here; read on for our analysis of it.
+You can read ‘The Trees’ here; or you can hear Larkin himself reading it here; read on for our analysis of it.

 And indeed, we are encouraged to see our lives and the lives of the trees as related.
-Note the way Larkin uses human activities throughout this poem, to personify the trees: they come into leaf like something ‘almost being said’; their age is ‘written down’ in their rings of grain; the trees ‘seem to say’ that last year is in the past, so begin ‘afresh, afresh, afresh’.
-The repetition of this word in the poem’s final line suggests the swaying of the trees’ leaves in the wind, a soft sibilant sound.
+Note the way Larkin uses human activities throughout this poem, to personify the trees: they come into leaf like something ‘almost being said’; their age is ‘written down’ in their rings of grain; the trees ‘seem to say’ that last year is in the past, so the trees begin ‘afresh, afresh, afresh’.
+The repetition of this word in the poem’s final line suggests the swaying of the trees’ leaves in the wind, a soft sibilant sound like the wind rustling through the leaves.
 It is as if the very words of this last line are almost like ‘something being said’ – as if Larkin’s poem is emulating the sound the trees make.

 ‘The Trees’ is a brief lyric that examines our own mortality, and running counter to that, our determination to carry on despite (or perhaps because of) this knowledge that our time is limited.
 It is one of Larkin’s finest poems about the natural world, but it is also about us, too.